2023–24 St. John's Red Storm men's basketball team

 The 2023–24 St. John's Red Storm men's basketball team represented St. John's University during the 2023–24 NCAA Division I men's basketball season.
 They were coached by Rick Pitino, in his first year at the school, and played their home games at Carnesecca Arena and Madison Square Garden as members of the Big East Conference.

 Previous season

 The Red Storm finished the season 17–14, 7–13 in Big East play to finish in eighth place.
 They defeated Butler in the opening round of the Big East tournament before losing in the quarterfinals to Marquette.

 On March 10, 2023, the school fired head coach Mike Anderson for cause.
-Anderson has disputed the assertion that his firing was for cause and filed a notice of intent to arbitrate seeking the guaranteed money that was owed to him on his contract as well as an additional $34.2 million in punitive damages.
+Anderson disputed the assertion that his firing was for cause, and filed a notice of intent to arbitrate seeking the guaranteed money that was owed to him on his contract, as well as an additional $34.2 million in punitive damages.
 On March 20, the school named Hall of Famer Rick Pitino as the team's new head coach.